List of Marvel Comics characters: A: Ariel, of the Coconut Grove

-Ariel is a fictional character appearing in American comic books published by Marvel Comics.

-Ariel is an extraterrestrial mutant from a planet called Coconut Grove, whose culture resembles stereotypical night club scene.
+Ariel is an extraterrestrial mutant from the planet Coconut Grove, whose culture resembles stereotypical night club scene.
 She was sent to Earth by Unipar to collect mutant samples for genetic research.
 She joined the Fallen Angels, a group of young mutants, led by Vanisher.
 Ariel eventually brought them to Coconut Grove but was betrayed and captured upon discovering she was also a mutant.
 She later helped the group escape, earning their forgiveness.

-After helping the X-Men in their battle against Dark Avengers, Ariel joined the team and relocated to San Francisco.
-During "X-Men: Second Coming", X-Men protected Hope Summers from Bastion and the Human Council.
-While transporting Wolverine and X-23, Ariel's vehicle was targeted by a missile.
-Unlike her passengers, she lacked regenerative abilities and was presumed killed in the explosion.
-However, she survived by teleporting through the car door but was trapped in a limbo-like state.
-The X-Men later recovered her and X-Club managed to heal her.
+After helping the X-Men in their battle against Dark Avengers, Ariel joins the team and relocates to San Francisco.
+During "X-Men: Second Coming", X-Men protects Hope Summers from Bastion and the Human Council.
+While transporting Wolverine and X-23, Ariel's vehicle is targeted by a missile.
+Ariel is presumed dead, but survives by teleporting to safety.

-Powers and abilities
+Powers and abilities of Ariel

-Ariel possesses ability of teleportation, inherited genetically rather than through mutation.
+Ariel is able to teleport, inherited genetically rather than through mutation.
 Her power allows her to bend space by using real doorways as gateways to any location she can imagine.
 Her mutant ability is vocal persuasion, enabling her to compel individuals or entire group to agree and comply with her simply by speaking.

+Armageddon

+Armageddon is the name of two characters in Marvel Comics.

+Bruce Fairchild

+On Earth-79733, Bruce Fairchild was a teenager who left to get away from the family conflicts and bullying classmates.
+While taking refuge in the desert, Bruce wandered into a gamma bomb test site, where he was killed in the explosion.
+Bruce was resurrected as an undead gamma mutate known as Armageddon.

+Earth-2182 version

+The second Armageddon, created by Jim Calafiore, first appeared in X-Men: Millennial Visions (August 2000) with an image and brief description.
+The character was not actually used in a story until Exiles #41 (March 2004).
+Armageddon is from the home reality of Nocturne, which is designated Earth-2182 by Marvel.

+Armageddon is a clone created by Apocalypse from the DNA of himself and Jean Grey, intending for him to serve as a son and weapon.
+Armageddon rejects his father's ideals and helps Professor W's X-Men to destroy Apocalypse.
+He later joins the X-Men.